Discover What Themes And Plugins Is Some Site Using

 - Disable Comments

-With that out of the way, let’s see how What WordPress Theme Is That got on, shall we?
+With that out of the way, let’s see what WordPress Theme Is That got on, shall we?

-Second, it also got a clean sweep on all eight of the front end plugins installed and activated on the site.
-That means that if you fall in love with a specific design element on a website — say, an opt-in form — you could hit up What WordPress Theme Is That and you have a good chance of finding the plugin responsible for it.
+Second, it also got a clean sweep on all eight front-end plugins installed and activated on the site.
+That means that if you fall in love with a specific design element on a website — say, an opt-in form — you could hit up What WordPress Theme Is That, and you have a good chance of finding the plugin responsible for it.

 The plugin did slightly less impressively for the ‘hidden’ plugins.
-The tool only flagged WP Super Cache of the four plugins installed.
-This was to be expected, though, as these plugins are far more difficult to pick up.
-So, while the tool was super useful at detecting a website’s front end plugin makeup, it was clearly less effective at uncovering the infrastructure at the back end.
+The tool only flagged the WP Super Cache of the four plugins installed.
+This was to be expected, though, as these plugins are far more challenging to pick up.
+So, while the tool was super helpful at detecting a website’s front-end plugin makeup, it was less effective at uncovering the infrastructure at the back end.

 Overall, I was certainly impressed with how the site performed.
 I was expecting it to get the theme correct, but I thought it to be far more hit-or-miss at detecting plugins.
-In this (admittedly one-off) test, it was 100% accurate with the plugins it detected.
+This (admittedly, one-off) test was 100% accurate with the plugins it noticed.

 Of course, this doesn’t mean the results will be as accurate every time, and we’ve already outlined some of the tool’s limitations.
 Some WordPress site owners may obscure their WordPress usage, use custom themes, or take security measures to mask their theme.

-And, again, when it comes to detecting plugins, this one is more difficult to call.
-From the results of this test, we can conclude that any plugins actively deployed on the front end are likely to be detected.
-However, just because a plugin isn’t detected, doesn’t necessarily mean it isn’t being used, so be sure to take the results with a pinch of salt.
+And again, this one is more difficult to call when it comes to detecting plugins.
+From the results of this test, we can conclude that any plugins actively deployed on the front end are likely to be seen.
+However, just because a plugin isn’t detected doesn’t necessarily mean it isn’t being used, so be sure to take the results with a pinch of salt.